Oh Hell Week - Event details

 For more information, contact: uhhsa5@hawaii.edu (808) 932-7367

-Tags: UHHSA Campus Center oh hell week oh hell SAC bomb urh vvp ke kalahea hohonu kanilehua bosp
+Tags: UHHSA Campus Center oh hell week oh hell SAC bomb urh vvp bosp kanilehua ke kalahea hohonu

 What's also happening?